400 Scala Interview Questions with Answers 2026 – Free Udemy Course

 • Overall Explanation: The default Supervision Strategy in Akka/Pekko for a standard Exception is Restart.

-• Detail Explanation: * A: Incorrect; this is the Stop strategy.
+• free crisc practice test exam simulation detail explanation course: * A: Incorrect; this is the Stop strategy.

 • B: Incorrect; this is the Resume strategy, which is not the default for generic Exceptions.